My Encounter with NY SAFE ACT Mental Health Law (MHL) 9.46

 - The reported who are notified must defend themselves in court without knowing who filed the report or what the report said, and bear the financial burden of defending themselves.

 - The reported who are not notified have no opportunity to refute the allegations and rights are rescinded without due process.
 Without knowing that they are now listed in state and federal databases as a person who cannot legally possess a gun, they may still possess guns legally owned before the report was made.
-The only way to avoid this paradoxical felony is to avoid seeking mental health care.
+The only way to avoid this paradoxical class A misdemeanor is to avoid seeking mental health care.

 Take home points: